-While U.S. credit card debt and student loans tend to garner publicity, tax debt continues to be a massive problem that is overlooked.
+While U.S. credit card debt and student loans tend to garner publicity, back tax assistance continues to be a massive problem that is overlooked.

 Although the Internal Revenue Service (IRS) collects more than $3 trillion annually in taxes, penalties, interest and fees, approximately 16.4% of all federal taxes owed go unpaid.

 That may not sound like a high percentage.
 But it equates to $441 billion in lost revenue for the IRS.
 The IRS calls this the “average gross tax gap.”
-Factoring in late payments and successful collection efforts, the net tax gap, or total tax debt owed, drops to $381 billion.
+Factoring in late payments and successful collection efforts, the net tax gap, or total back taxes owed, drops to $381 billion.

 So, who owes all these taxes?
 Our latest State by State Tax Debt Industry Report reveals some eye-opening truths.

 Taxpayers aged 51-65 are more likely to carry tax debt than any other age group (48%), and taxpayers age 65 and over represent 26% of cases.

 Back taxes are not just a problem for lower income taxpayers; it affects all income groups.
 Sixty-five percent of cases involve households with income less than $75,000 per year, but 34% of cases are for those households with more than $75,000 in income, and 8% are households who take in greater than $125,000.

 Professional or technical workers carry back taxes more frequently than any other type of worker (15%).
 Job titles in this category include: pilot, undertaker, analyst, consultant, doctor, professional, programmer, software engineer, tech and technician.